ar1f123/site-website/projects/project1.md

 permalink: /projects/project1/
 ---

-# Project 1: Portfolio Website
+# Project 1: How does Hardware Work?

 This project is our group work that shows working of hardware.